GifZeb/Nursery/index.md

 # SHT31 Humidity and Temperature Sensor

 ## Introduction
 The SHT31 sensor is one of the most accurate device with truw I2C interface.
 It has +-2% relative humidity and +-0.3C accuracy.
 It has two address options and is 3V or 5V compliant.
+The address being used in this project is 0x45.

 ## November 13th, 2018

+### PCB Mounted

 ### PCB Powerup
 Power Controller Board is connected to the raspberry pi and all the connections are working efficiently.
 After running the python script code in loop, accurate readings are being shown.